 When most Americans think about Mardi Gras, they think of the epic Bacchanal that takes place in New Orleans every year.
 Since most places in the U.S. are not New Orleans, many folks let Mardi Gras flash by without much thought, but it doesn’t have to be this way.
 After all, Mardi Gras is an excellent excuse to party, and it would be a shame to let a perfectly good drinking opportunity slip by.

 The history and traditions behind Mardi Gras are utterly fascinating and absolutely worth learning about.
 Plus, spouting a few fun facts is a great way to break the ice at Mardi-Gras-related events.
-The modern celebrations of Carnival and
+The modern celebrations of Carnival and Mardi Gras are believed to stem from ancient Roman festivals like Lupercalia and Saturnalia.
+Then, just as now, revelers engaged in all sorts of merry debauchery.

 Although these celebrations were originally pagan, many believe they were co-opted by Catholicism and became an excuse for otherwise tight-laced folks to go absolutely nuts before giving up their vices for Lent.
 Technically, Mardi Gras is at the tail end of the Carnival celebration, which begins on the day of Epiphany (January 6).
 You can learn more about Carnival and